 28. Try the supermarket’s own brand

-Most of the basic things that you need can be bought at incredibly good prices for a super similar quality.
+Most of the basic things that you need can be bought at incredibly good prices for super similar quality.
 Check out this blind taste test video on Aldi’s own brand versus premium or manufacturer Brands.
 You’ll be surprised.
 There are clearly products that are irreplaceable, but be willing to try some alternatives before you decide for yourself.

 29. Save money by buying in bulk